-I got out the snow blower and cleaned up the mess that was on the ground in front of the garage.
-For the very next painful 1/2 hour, otherwise the vehicles would have been stuck in the garage.
+I got out the snowblower and cleaned up the mess that was on the ground in front of the garage.
+For the very next painful 1/2 hour, otherwise, the vehicles would have been stuck in the garage.
 Stubborn and stupid I am, but it needed to be done, if I waited I wouldn’t have been able to do it.

 If TheWife had known that I had fallen off the roof, she would have had a hissy fit about me doing the cleanup.

 I won’t say that the clean up was perfect by any stretch of the imagination, but it was passible.
-Finally, I went in the house and told her what had happened and she was all worried, but I told her no big deal and I just needed to rest for a while.
+Finally, I went into the house and told her what had happened and she was all worried, but I told her no big deal and I just needed to rest for a while.

 The rest of the night was painful, but I survived it pretty well – I thought I would be lucky and just be sore in the morning.

-The next morning when I got up or more accurate tried to get up, I could barely move and my lower back was in so much pain that I volunteered to go to the Emergency Room.
+The next morning when I got up or more accurately tried to get up, I could barely move and my lower back was in so much pain that I volunteered to go to the Emergency Room.
 I hate doctors and hospitals so for me to do that – I was in a lot of pain.
 I called into work to let them know what happened and off we went to the ER.

-At the ER they did a couple of X-Rays, gave me some medication for the pain and told me to go see my primary care physician in a week.
+At the ER they did a couple of X-Rays, gave me some medication for the pain, and told me to go see my primary care physician in a week.
 They also told me to forget about going to work for the rest of the week.
 Which I could not have done if I had wanted to.

-I was was barely able to walk until the following Sunday.
+I was barely able to walk until the following Sunday.
 This is the only time in my life I have ever taken pain pills for more than a couple of days, the pain in my lower back was excruciating for the first five days and tolerable for a couple of weeks after that.

-When I saw my PCP, he setup a bunch of X-Rays and other tests, after which he told me that I had crushed the soleus down towards my right ankle, bruised the hell out of the back of my knee and did something to the sciatic nerve in my lower back, in addition to separating my right shoulder.
+When I saw my PCP, he set up a bunch of X-Rays and other tests, after which he told me that I had crushed the soleus down towards my right ankle, bruised the hell out of the back of my knee and did something to the sciatic nerve in my lower back, in addition to separating my right shoulder.

 I was in physical therapy for quite a while and wasn’t able to really start running until the following October without a great deal of pain in my right ankle – it still bothers me at times today.
 Looking back I probably should have seen an Ortho, but the PCP kept saying it would be fine.

-That September I even paid for a chiropractor out of pocket 75 miles away who used the Graston technique to break up scar tissue and to help speed recovery – it helped, but got too pricey, time consuming and I had to stop.
+That September I even paid for a chiropractor out of pocket 75 miles away who used the Graston technique to break up scar tissue and to help speed recovery – it helped, but got too pricey, time-consuming and I had to stop.

 By November I was running with some pain in the ankle but other than that nothing hurt and I was starting to increase my mileage again — slowly and doing it mostly on the treadmill, but doing it.
-It was one of the longer recoveries from injury that I have had.
+It was one of the longer recoveries from an injury that I have had.